TomaszPazdziora/TowerDefense/README.md

 ## Creating maps

 Txt map files are written in strictly defined rules.
 Spawn points are connected with the player base by a path.
-Every map starts by: ‘,’ or ‘6’ or ‘v’ or ‘.’ character.
+Every map starts by: ',' or '6' or 'v' or '.' character.
 The first path character depends on the direction in which the path will go.

 - , -  the path starts in the left direction
 -	6 -  the path starts up